adrienjoly/telegram-scribe-bot/README.md

 # `telegram-scribe-bot`

-A chat-bot for Telegram that can add comments to Trello cards, your TickTick todo-list and your Diigo bookmarks, from any Telegram client.
+A chat-bot for Telegram that can add comments to Trello cards, your TickTick todo-list and your Diigo bookmarks, from any Telegram client. (see list of supported commands, below)

+This chat-bot consists of a webhook served by Express.js and designed to run on Firebase Functions.
+It uses Telegram's [`setWebhook` function](https://core.telegram.org/bots/api#setwebhook).

 The first version of this bot was developed by following the steps provided in [Serverless Telegram Bot with Firebase - Francisco Gutiérrez - Medium](https://medium.com/@pikilon/serverless-telegram-bot-with-firebase-d11d07579d8a).